tihomirj/GettingAndCleaningDataProject/codebook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

 ### Section 1.
+Download data.
 Merge the training and the test sets to create one data set.
+The script 'run_anaysis.R' downloads the Samsung data (which are zipped) in a subdirectory **./data**.
+The data is unzipped in **./data/UCI HAR Dataset**

 After setting the source directory for the files, read into tables the data located in
-- features.txt
-- activity_labels.txt
-- subject_train.txt
-- X_train.txt
-- y_train.txt
-- subject_test.txt
-- X_test.txt
-- y_test.txt

-Assign column names and merge to create one data set.
+- import all features from file **features.txt** and saved into data frame **features**
+- import activity labels from file **activity_labels.txt** and saved into data frame **activity**
+- import the identification of subject who performed the train activity from file **subject_train.txt** and saved into data frame **subjectTrain**
+- import training set from file **X_train.txt** and save into data frame **XTrain**
+- import training labels from file **y_train.txt** and save into data frame **yTrain**
+- import the identification of subject who performed the test activity from file **subject_test.txt** and saved into data frame **subjectTest**
+- import the test set from file **X_test.txt** and save into data frame **XTest**
+- import the test labels from file **y_test.txt** and save into data frame **yTest**

+Column names which are taken from `features` are assigned to `XTest`, `XTrain`.
+The name `activityId` is assigned to `yTest` and `yTrain`.
+The name `subjectId` is assigned to `subjectTest` and `subjectTrain`.
+Using `cbind` the data frames `XTrain`, `yTrain` and `subjectTrain` are combined into data frame`trainingData`.
+Similarly, using `cbind` the data frames `XTest`, `yTest` and `subjectTest` are combined into data frame`testData`.
+Finally,  using `rbind` the data frames `trainingData` and `testData` are merged into `Data` .

 ### Section 2.
-Extract only the measurements on the mean and standard deviation for each measurement.
+Extracts only the measurements on the mean and standard deviation for each measurement.
-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.
+Using `grep` and the vector `features$V2` a subset of feature names that measure mean and standard deviation is created.
+To these names are added `subjectId` and `activityId` and the final data frame `Data` is created.

 ### Section 3.
-Use descriptive activity names to name the activities in the data set
+Uses descriptive activity names to name the activities in the data set
-Merge data subset with the activityType table to cinlude the descriptive activity names
+The vector `Data$activityId` is factorized using the labels `activity$activityType` from data frame `activity`.
+Thus the activities now are coded with meaningful names.

 ### Section 4.
-Appropriately label the data set with descriptive activity names.
+Appropriately labels the data set with descriptive variable names.
-Use gsub function for pattern replacement to clean up the data labels.
+`gsub` function for pattern replacement is used to clean up the data labels.
+- "^t" is replaced by "time"
+- "^f" is replaced by "frecuency"
+- "Acc" is replaced by "Accelerometer"
+- "Gyro" is replaced by "Gyroscope"
+- "Mag" is replaced by "Magnitude"
+- "BodyBody" is replaced by "Body"

 ### Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the data set in section 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+Using `aggregate` a new dataset `Data2` with the average of each variable for each activity and each subject is created.
+The dataset is created in directory "./data/UCI HAR Dataset".
+The file is "tidydata.txt"